Halo Infinite returns to the series’ roots – and Master Chief has never looked better

 Halo, old friend

-While many of the hallmarks are here, and thankfully so, we get a glimpse at Master Chief’s new weapon: a grappling hook.
-The grappling hook allows Master Chief to pull himself towards enemies, and presumably drag objects towards him, too.
+While many of the classic series' hallmarks are here, and thankfully so, we get a glimpse at Master Chief’s new weapon: a grappling hook.
+The grappling hook allows Master Chief to pull himself towards enemies, and drag objects towards him, too.
+It also provides more traversal options.

 The game has left a positive first impression, then, and will be available for Xbox Game Pass subscribers day and date when it launches alongside the Xbox Series X in “holiday 2020”, which is between October and December.
 It'll also be playable on Xbox One.